nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 </div>

 **What it does** <br>
-Clears all data from the system. **This action will permanently erase all data, including all patient records, appointments, and medical history.**
+This command allows you to clear all data from the system. **This action will permanently erase all data, including all patient records, appointments, and medical history.**

 **Command Format** <br>
 `clear`